 3. Beacon Technology and Push Notifications

 Another interesting use of augmented reality relates to beacons technology, which works through Bluetooth.
-This particular technology is useful within the travel industry, because it allows businesses and marketers to send push notifications or enable certain functions when people enter a specific location.
+This particular technology is useful within the travel and tourism industry, because it allows businesses and marketers to send push notifications or enable certain functions when people enter a specific location.

 Within hotels, one of the best examples of this has been Starwood Hotels using beacon technology to allow customers to unlock their hotel room when they are within close proximity to the door.
 However, it can also be used to send maps, reviews, menus, special offers or discount vouchers to users at the point they are most relevant.